-2. Being Able to Say NO
+2. Is Able to Say NO to Clients

 Opportunities don’t come linearly one after the other.
 If you accept everything that comes your way in that order, there won’t be time for a better opportunity that may come at a later stage in your freelancing career

 So make sure you aren’t taking everything that is being thrown at you.